gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 sudo mv /path/to/12345_gitlab_ci_backup.tar /home/git/gitlab/tmp/backups/
 ```

-- (5) Import the CI data into GitLab.
+#### 5. Import the CI data into GitLab.

+This step will delete any existing CI data on your GitLab server.
+There should
+be no CI data yet because you turned CI on the GitLab server off earlier.

 ```
 # GitLab server